 FOM is the basis of all Burdenko Method training.
 Without it, the body’s ability to move will be restricted.
 To develop full FOM, it is important to practice full body Range of Motion movements on a daily basis.
 Here is a brief introductory video that will get you started.
 To take your body to the next level, get in contact with me to schedule a training session and personalized program.

 Yes, you just got your mind blasted with a huge amount of information.
 If there is anything you did not understand fully, that’s okay!
 It’s taken me years to understand and develop my fitness programs.
 I would love to connect with you today and go over yours or your team’s training programs.

 The Burdenko Method embodies the most safe and effective training techniques, but even I do not do Burdenko-style training every day.
 I also do Olympic lifting, outdoor sports, tabata, circuits, heart-rate training, and home videos like P90x.
 If you are going to work with me, expect to do a variety of different training styles meant to fully develop your body and focus on your specific goals.

-I will continuously add new Burdenko lessons on this website and my youtube channel.
+I will continuously add new Burdenko lessons on this website and my social medias.
 However, all of my Virtual Coaching clients are set up with a complete 30-90 day home-workout program like p90x by Tony Horton, Insanity by Shaun T, or another beachbody product that we decide is the best fit.